VPSUNDU/Andawan-App/README.md

 ## Features

 - Form for the natives to convey their questions
-- About pages - slide shows of images related to natives self-determination on their land journey
+- Home pages - slide shows of images related to natives self-determination on their land journey
 - Lawyers to view forms filled by Natives

 ## Feature Wish List